GBHyland/alfresco-out-of-process-extension-with-activeMQ/activity1-helloworld-oop-skeleton/acs-oop-skeleton.md

          import org.springframework.boot.autoconfigure.SpringBootApplication;
          import org.springframework.boot.autoconfigure.security.servlet.SecurityAutoConfiguration;
       ```
-    - You may need to add the Maven dependency.
+    - If you get errors associated with these imports, you may need to add the Maven dependency.
 Roll over each import and choose from the actions menu.
 In the popup window, select **Search for Class**, then **Try updating Maven indexes**.
-23. Add the following lines to your *App.java* file before the class.
+22. Add the following lines to your *App.java* file before the class.
       ```
       @SpringBootApplication
       @EnableAutoConfiguration(exclude={SecurityAutoConfiguration.class})
       ```
-24. Inside the class function, paste the following code over the default code:
+23. Inside the class function, paste the following code over the default code:
       ```
       public static void main( String[] args )
        {
            SpringApplication.run(App.class, args);
        }
       ```
-25. Create the _NodeCreatedHandler_ Java class by performaing the following steps:
+24. Create the _NodeCreatedHandler_ Java class by performaing the following steps:
     * Create a new package called **handler** at the following location: _src > java > org.alfresco > handler_ by right-clicking the _org.alfresco_ item in the left menu and selecting "new package".
 Name it ```org.alfresco.handler```.
     * Create a new Java Class titled ```NodeCreatedHandler``` inside the following _handler_ directory by right-clicking the _handler_ package and choosing **New > Java Class*.
-26. Paste the following code into the **NodeCreatedHandler** java file:
+25. Paste the following code into the **NodeCreatedHandler** java file:
       ```
       package org.alfresco.handler;